-As you may be aware, the Group 42-BLR Group is asking you to turn over control of your Board and your Company by asking you to remove three of the six directors whom you elected just five months ago on June 3, 2015, at the Company's 2015 Annual Meeting of stockholders and to remove Mr. Steven J. Pully who was added to your Board on July 31, 2015, and to replace these four directors with a slate of nominees hand-picked by the Group 42-BLR Group, including two principals of the Group 42-BLR Group.
-Specifically, the Group 42-BLR Group is asking you to: (i) repeal any provision of the Second Amended and Restated Bylaws of the Company (the "Bylaws") in effect at the time this proposal becomes effective, including any amendments thereto, that was not included in the Bylaws that were in effect on September 26, 2015 and were filed with the Securities and Exchange Commission on September 28, 2015 (the "Bylaw Restoration Proposal"); (ii) remove without cause four members of the Board, Frederick W. Brazelton, James B. Jennings, John J. Myers, Jr. and Steven J. Pully, including any person (other than those elected by the Group 42-BLR Group Consent Solicitation) elected or appointed to the Board to fill any vacancy on the Board or any newly-created directorships after November 6, 2015 and prior to the time that any of the actions proposed to be taken by the Group 42-BLR Group Consent Solicitation become effective (the "Removal Proposal"); (iii) amend Article III, Section 2 of the Bylaws to provide that any vacancies on the Board resulting from the removal of directors by the stockholders of the Company shall be filled exclusively by the stockholders of the Company (the "Vacancy Proposal"); (iv) amend Article III, Section 1 of the Bylaws to fix the size of the Board at seven members (the "Board Size Proposal"); one of the Group 42-BLR Group Nominees"), to serve as directors of VAALCO (or, if any such nominee is unable or unwilling to serve as a director of the Company, any other person designated as a nominee by the remainin that has held that a "cause" restriction for director removal in a charter would be unenforceable.
-Your Board is unequivocally committed to taking all actions necessary to protect and to advance the rights of its stockholders, and your Board is furthermore open at all times to addressing any and all concerns about the terms of the Company's governing documents, including and especially the certificate of incorporation provision which requires that directors be removed only for cause.
-Your Board understands that, from time to time, provisions of a certificate of incorporation may and should be subjected to review and change based on developments in the law and changing corporate practices.
-However, no corporate board is in a position to ignore the clear provisions of its own charter-provisions that are in place to protect the interests of the stockholders as well as the Company.
+- to amend the Company's Restated Certificate of Incorporation, as amended (the "Charter") and the Second Amended and Restated Bylaws of the Company (the "Bylaws") to provide stockholders with the power to remove directors without cause (the "Cause Amendment Proposal"); - to repeal any provision of the Bylaws in effect at the time of the Special Meeting, including any amendments thereto, that was not included in the Bylaws that were in effect on September 26, 2015 and were filed with the Securities and Exchange Commission on September 28, 2015 (the "Bylaw Restoration Proposal"); - (3) to remove without cause four members of the Board, Frederick W. Brazelton, James B. Jennings, John J. Myers, Jr. and Steven J. Pully, including any person elected or appointed to the Board to fill any vacancy on the Board or any newly-created directorships after November 6, 2015 and prior to the Special Meeting (the "Removal Proposal"); - to amend Article III, Section 2 of the Bylaws to provide that any vacancies on the Board resulting from the removal of directors by the stockholders of the Company (4) shall be filled exclusively by the stockholders of the Company (the "Vacancy Proposal"); - to amend Article III, Section 1 of the Bylaws to fix the size of the Board at seven members (the "Board Size Proposal"); and - to elect four nominees, Pete J. Dickerson, Michael Keane, Bradley L. Radoff and Joshua E. Schechter (the "Nominees"), to serve as directors of VAALCO (or, if (6) any such nominee is unable or unwilling to serve as a director of the Company, any other person designated as a nominee by the remaining nominee or nominees) (the "Election Proposal").